Former “Ombudsman” loses the right to use respected title

 Update February 2018

-The below is taken from the More Ombudsman Omnishambles report:
+The section from the OA’s minutes below is taken from the More Ombudsman Omnishambles report:

 “10.The Retail Ombudsman – loss of ombudsman title